Frankcs96/Login-system/README.md

 # Login-system
-Simple login system with json file
+First program with python :snake:
+Learning how to manage json and the basic stuff of the language